-Cinderella pumpkins, or Rouge Vif D’Etampe (their correct name), are indeed the best pumpkins to grown in your garden.
+Cinderella pumpkins, or Rouge Vif D’Etampes (their correct name), are indeed the best pumpkins to grow in your garden.
 I am very adamant about this for numerous reasons.

 Sure, all gardeners have their favorites; favorite cukes, favorite tomatoes, favorite peas, but for me, I change things up every year.
-I try different cultivars, and generally never plant something twice, unless it was a real superstar in my garden and my kitchen.
+I try different cultivars and never plant something twice unless it was an absolute superstar in my garden and kitchen.

-But pumpkins are different.
-My first year gardening I planted the Cinderella pumpkins, and they are the only plant that ever got invited back every single year to my garden.
+But these beautiful pumpkins are different.
+I planted a few Cinderella pumpkin vines in my first year gardening, and they wowed me!
+They are the only plants that ever got invited back to my garden every year.

-Rouge Vif D’Etampe are heirloom French pumpkins that have a striking deep red-orange color and look like a giant wheel of cheese.
-They were very popular in French markets during the 1880s.
+Rouge Vif D’Etampe (Cinderella pumpkins, Fairytale pumpkins) are heirloom French pumpkins with a strikingly bright red-orange color and look like a giant wheel of cheese.
+They were very popular in French farmer’s markets during the 1880s.

 So why is it called a Cinderella pumpkin?
-It is rumored Disney used the Rouge Vif D’Etampe as the design inspiration for Cinderella’s carriage.
-It does, after all, look like a carriage fit for Disney princeses.
+It is rumored Disney used the Rouge Vif D’Etampes as the design inspiration for cinderella’s carriage.
+It does, after all, look like a carriage fit for Disney princesses.

 Cinderella pumpkins – all the reasons they belong in your garden